 - Is seeking to change their immigration status or receive immigration benefits.

-Sealing: Eligibility Requirements
+Sealing: Eligibility Criteria

 - You must never have been adjudicated guilty of a criminal offense or comparable ordinance violation, and must never have been adjudicated delinquent (in a juvenile proceeding) for committing any felony or a misdemeanor specified in Florida Statutes Section 943.051(3)(b) (including assault, battery, carrying a concealed weapon, unlawful use of destructive devices or bombs, negligent treatment of children, assault or battery on a law enforcement officer, open carrying of a weapon, exposure of sexual organs, unlawful possession of a firearm, petit theft, cruelty to animals, arson, and unlawful possession or discharge of a weapon or firearm at a school-sponsored event or on school property);